andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 When the verification script completes, you see the performance counters, resulting latency, and throughput values displayed on the screen.
 </details>

-## <a name="using-sample-application"></a>Use the Workflow with Code Samples and Demo Applications
+## <a name="using-sample-application"></a>How to Use the Workflow with Code Samples and Demo Applications

-This section guides you through a simplified workflow for the Intel® Distribution of OpenVINO™ toolkit using Code Samples and Demo Applications.
+This section guides you through a simplified workflow for the Intel® Distribution of OpenVINO™ toolkit using code samples and demo applications.

 You will perform the following steps: